cecelot/site/src/pages/p/first-steps-with-racket.md

 (if <expr> <expr> <expr>)
 ```

 The first `<expr>` is the condition, so it's always evaluated.
 If this condition evalutes to anything other than `#f`, then the second `<expr>` is evaluated as the "happy path" of the expression.
 Otherwise, the third `<expr>` is evaluated.
-Operator operator syntax is typical for a lisp, with the relevant symbol coming before its parameters like so:
+Operator syntax is typical for a lisp, with the relevant symbol coming before its parameters like so:

 ```racket
 (if (> 1 2)